nickysaini/kubernetes-the-hard-way-on-Azure-ARM-Template-/docs/11-configuring-kubectl.md

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-Generate a kubeconfig file suitable for authenticating as the `admin` user:
+Generate a kubeconfig file suitable for authenticating as the `admin` user from external network.
+Public IP created with ARM Templates
 ```
 {
-  KUBERNETES_LB_ADDRESS=192.168.5.30
+  KUBERNETES_LB_ADDRESS=<public IP>

   kubectl config set-cluster kubernetes-the-hard-way \
     --certificate-authority=ca.crt \